 History is a vast, complicated, and confusing subject, composed of lots of really weird stories and characters.
 Some of these stories are true, some are exaggerated, and some are just blatant, shameless lies.
 Which silly historical myths have you been buying into all this time?
 Prepare for your preconceptions to be brutally shattered.

 Mickey Mouse may be one of the most recognizable cartoon characters in history, and he helped turn Walt Disney into a major force in Hollywood.
 But most origin stories gloss over the fact that Walt Disney didn't create Mickey Mouse.
-In fact, Mickey was inspired by one of Disney's creations, Oswald the Lucky Rabbit, after Disney lost animation rights to Universal.
+In fact, Mickey was inspired by one of Disney's creations, Oswald the Lucky Rabbit, after Disney lost animation rights to Universal.5,1892,501Is this surprising?

 Hollywood Westerns always show multiple gun fights, with gunslingers drawing to shoot in saloons, on main street, or anywhere else.
 But the true history of the American West had a lot fewer gun fights.
 In fact, very few men even wore the signature low-slung pistol holsters and the tense standoffs in films rarely happened in real life.
 And the signature "quick draw" duel, a feature in many films that imitates European dueling, apparently only occurred two times in the Old West.

 Even the word "gunslinger" was invented for a 1920 Western film.
-Instead, armed men in the American West were actually called "shootists."
+Instead, armed men in the American West were actually called "shootists."4,1172,502Is this surprising?

 Films like Gladiator and Spartacus popularized the myth that ancient Roman gladiators were slaves, forced to fight to the death for the enjoyment of spoiled aristocrats.
 But that myth is more Hollywood than history.
 In fact, many gladiators volunteered to fight, signing up to join gladiator schools for glory and wealth.

 Some of these gladiators were former soldiers, knights, or even upper-class Romans who wanted to show off their strength.
 Many trained to wound, not kill, their opponents.
-And for several centuries, women also fought as gladiators.
+And for several centuries, women also fought as gladiators.3,2532,395Is this surprising?

 In 1938, a radio drama sparked a national emergency, causing people to flood the streets armed with shotguns.
 Or, at least, that's the myth surrounding Orson Welles's War of the Worlds.
 A 2013 PBS broadcast even claimed that “upwards of a million people, [were] convinced, if only briefly, that the United States was being laid waste by alien invaders.”
 In fact, very few people listened to Welles's broadcast at all.
 A ratings poll found that only 2% of all radio listeners were dialed in to War of the Worlds.